Gwynyn History, Family Crest & Coats of Arms

 Early Notables of the Gwynyn family (pre 1700)

-courtier and politician who held the Gwydir estate...
-Another 149 words (11 lines of text) are included under the topic Early Gwynyn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Gwynyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gwynyn family to Ireland

 Some of the Gwynyn family moved to Ireland, but this topic is not covered in this excerpt.